Rouses Point Bridge: Current bridge

-Rising 60’ above the water at its mid-point, the bridge curves slightly to the north as it enters Vermont and provides an exceptional view of Fort Montgomery on the west (New York) side of the lake.
+Rising 60 ft above the water at its mid-point, the bridge curves slightly to the north as it enters Vermont and provides an exceptional view of Fort Montgomery on the west (New York) side of the lake.
 This fort was partially dismantled in the late 1930s and much of its materials were used in the construction of the first bridge.
 Fort Montgomery was in turn the successor of Fort Blunder which the United States accidentally built in Canada after the War of 1812.